kitch/homebridge-SimpliSafePlatform/README.md

 This is only work for one system at one location.
 So in order to do multiple systems each location would need to run homebridge and this platform plugin.

-# Major Credit goes to chowielin, nfarina and greencoder.
+# Major Credit goes to chowielin, nfarina, tobycth3 and greencoder.